How to Chart for Clinical Quality Measures in PCC EHR

 Read the article below to learn how to chart and configure your system in order to record medical information for each clinical quality measure.
 By following these recommendations, and training your practice on charting workflow for CQMs, you can make sure that PCC EHR records the correct data to calculate your CQM performance.

-Run the Clinical Quality Measures Report and See Your Practice’s Current Results
+Run the Clinical Quality Measures Report to See Your Practice’s Current Results

-You can report on your practice’s numbers for in your Practice Vitals Dashboard.
+You can report on your practice’s numbers for certain custom measures in your Practice Vitals Dashboard.

 Pediatric CQMs Overview Chart: Adjust Your Practice’s Configuration and Visit Workflow